bancorprotocol/carbon-app/README.md

 You can update these colors:

 - **background**: used for surfaces
 - **primaryGradient**: used for the success variant button, with a first, middle and last gradient colors.
-Used when the environment flag `VITE_USE_GRADIENT_BRANDING` is set to true
+Used when the config flag `useGradientBranding` is set to true
 - **primary**: used for buttons and other actionable elements
 - **success**: used for positive information like positive ROI
 - **error**: used for error messages & buttons